sred9/codeexamples.dev/content/swift-remove-last-character/index.md

 To remove the last character from a string we need to use the `removeLast()` method in swift.

-Here is an example that removes the last character` from a string.
+Here is an example that removes the last character `d` from a string.

 ```swift
 var str = "Fun World"